Interviewing The Application Process

 Can you see the flexibility, adaptability, and dependability?
 You’re showing your willingness to do anything to talk to the students about yourself.
 Nothing can stop you, not even all these bizarre scenarios.

 JET is all about showing off what you can do or will try to do.
 If you buckle at the first question, it shows you’re not good at critical thinking and solving problems.
-(Personally, I’ve had to explain to classes of elementary kids about where I am from with just a blackboard; anything is possible.)
+(I’ve had to explain to classes of elementary kids about where I am from with just a blackboard; anything is possible.)

 Demo Lesson/ Teaching